AI Benchmark Leaderboards

 Guidance note

-In our leaderboard we include data on cost and size for each model (where possible).
+In our leaderboard we include data on price and size for each model (where possible).

-Cost is based on the provider's own API, where possible.
+Price is based on the provider's own API, where possible.
 For all other models, multiple 3rd party providers offer the models through their APIs.
-In most cases, our costs are based on a single provider - fireworks.ai.
-Where costs are separated into input tokens and output tokens, we only report the cost of input tokens.
-Models without a known cost are not shown.
+In most cases, our prices are based on a single provider: fireworks.ai.
+The price for output often differs to input, so to simplify we display a weighted blend of input & output token price (3:1 ratio), in USD per million tokens.

 Model sizes are only available for open-source models.
 There are two reasons for this: